-On my last try for a popular destination, it was booked solid by 8:01 a.m.
-If you're looking for an in-demand place like Crystal Cove Cottages in Orange County, you'll need an atomic clock to be sure you know the exact correct time.
-And the reflexes of a fighter jet pilot to click the Reserve button on the stroke of 8:00.
-I wish you luck.
+Here's the most frustrating part.
+Popular destinations often sell out within a minute after their reservation window opens.
+If you're looking for an in-demand place like Crystal Cove Cottages in Orange County, you might need an atomic clock to be sure you know the exact correct time.
+And the reflexes of a fighter jet pilot to click the Reserve button on the stroke of 8:00 a.m.

 California State Park Campground Reservations

 You may be able to find an open spot in a California KOA on short notice.
 You might even drive into a National Forest campground on Friday afternoon and find a place to put your tent.

 That's not true for many California state parks.
 In fact, most campsites must be reserved as much as six months in advance, especially during the busy summer camping season.